 - Wanna keep it simple?
 Forget the buttercream and drizzle a homemade vanilla glaze over the cake instead.

-- Every single piece (I’m talking lemon syrup, lemon sugar, lemon cake, and mascarpone buttercream) of this recipe can be prepared a few days ahead of time.
+- Every single piece (I’m talking lemon syrup, lemon cake, and mascarpone buttercream) of this recipe can be prepared a few days ahead of time.
 Just store each element in plastic or airtight containers and keep them in the fridge until it’s time to assemble.

 Frequently asked questions